marisacasillas/chatterlab/content/courses/MIND3-2026/course_instructions/final-paper.md

 3. Clarity of the theoretical content (i.e., do you effectively convey the key theories, hypotheses, and concepts that provide a basis for discourse between the publications you have selected?
 If your publications conflict in their theoretical content, make that clear too and describe how and why.)
 4. Strength of the thematic connection between the topic, the literature review outcomes, and the course topic of context effects in psychology.

-I will make my own assessment on these three points before reviewing your self assessment and I will take both our perspectives into account in giving you a final grade.
+I will make my own assessment on these three points before reviewing your self assessment.
+I will take both our perspectives into account in giving you a final grade.

 NOTE: Unless you explicitly ask for detailed feedback I will only give a summary of the final grade justification.

 ### A note on using AI
-For this assignment, we leave it to students to use AI in whatever way best serves their learning.
+For this assignment, I leave it to students to use AI in whatever way best serves their learning.
 However, students are always responsible for knowing and understanding the ideas presented in their written work.
 Therefore, I reserve the right to conduct an oral exam on any submission if I suspect plagiarism or over-reliance on AI.
 If I request an in-person oral exam, it will be scheduled before 5pm on Thursday of Finals Week.
+If I request an oral exam, you will receive an Incomplete (I) grade in the course until you come to take it.

 [[back to main page](../../casillas-mind3-spring2026-syllabus/)]